How Your LLC Will Be Taxed

 You only pay federal income tax on profits you take out of the business, less certain deductions and allowances.
 This includes your tax-free amount, plus business expenses and other deductions in areas such as healthcare and some retirement plans.

 Speak to your accountant for more information.

 If you pay employees, there are some slightly different tax implications.
 Speak to your accountant to get clear guidance for your unique situation.

 Employees May Need to File Tax Returns

-You may also need to pay insurance for any employees, like workers compensation insurance or unemployment tax.
-There will also be other requirements you have for employees.
+You may also need to pay insurance for any employees, such as employee compensation insurance or unemployment tax.

 Depending on your industry, you may be liable for other taxes and duties.
 For example, if you sell gasoline, you may need to pay a tax on the fuel you sell.
 Likewise, if you import or export goods, you may need to pay duties.

 Speak to your accountant about any other taxes or duties you may need to withhold or pay.